NicoLiberato/CarND-LaneLines-P1/README.md

 the screen.
 I followed an original approach for that problem and I decided to use the Bresenham algorithm to draw the lines:  imported in the Python script a generator for producing a tuple of points accordlyng to the Bresenham algorithm, the lines are then drawn using a polyfit from Matplotlib.

+[//]: # (Image References)

+[image1]: ./examples/grayscale.jpg "Grayscale"

+---

+If you'd like to include images to show how the pipeline works, here is how to include an image:

+![alt text][image1]

+### 2. Potential shortcomings within the  current pipeline

+Important shortcomings regards the improvement of the lanes filtering and fine tuning of the Canny and Hough algorithms for isolate the lanes in all possible weather conditions: when the images are taken in rainy days or not in sunny conditions, the lanes finding could be hard and create some side effects (as result , we can have strange lines drawn on the screen or not coherent with the road lines contours).

+The draw lines actually implemented in this first iteration is actually time to time producing some additional lines not aligned with the contours of the lines road.

+### 3. Possible improvements to your pipeline

+A first improvement  to the pipeline, in a next iteration of the script,  would be a better implementation of the draw_lines function : this is order to select and delete all the not coherent lines drawn.
+Another possible improvement migth be to choose a different polinomial approximation of the lines made by the Matplotlib polyfit (change or modify the algorithms used, increase the degrees, so on).